Long Term Disability Attorneys in Minneapolis, Minnesota

 First, you must determine which law governs your claim.

 If your disability claim was denied, or if your LTD benefits are terminated, you must act quickly to protect your rights.
 Normally, LTD benefits plans give you the right to appeal a denial or termination of your benefits.
-In Minneapolis, MN, all plans are different and outline the process and very specific deadlines that must be followed exactly.
+In Minnesota, all plans are different and outline the process and very specific deadlines that must be followed exactly.
 If you fail to adhere to these deadlines, you may be forever barred from bringing a claim for your LTD benefits.
-Learn more.

 What can Beedem Law do for me?

-BEEDEM LAW will request and review your entire file from your LTD insurance company or other claims administrator.
-If we determine that we can help you, we will determine where you are in the claims process and either:
+Our attorneys will request and review your entire file from your LTD insurance company or other claims administrator.
+If we determine that we can help you, we will assess where you are in the claims process and do one of the following:

-Because LTD claims under ERISA are governed by Federal Law, BEEDEM LAW is a firm willing to file your claim in Federal Court.
+LTD claims under ERISA are governed by Federal Law, and our lawyers can file your claim in Federal Court.

 What is ERISA?

-With the passing of the baby boomer generation, a lot of questions are being raised about the state of healthcare and retirement policies in the United States.
-The Employee Retirement Income Security Act (ERISA) of 1974 was signed into law to set the standards for retirement and healthcare plans for employees working in private industries.
-Under ERISA, federal law requires that plan information, including plan features and funding, fiduciary responsibilities on the client and provider’s parts, appeals process policies, and rights to compensation for withheld rights or benefits, be provided to the customer at time of issuance.
+With the passing of the baby boomer generation, a lot of questions are being raised about the state of health care and retirement policies in the United States.
+The Employee Retirement Income Security Act (ERISA) of 1974 was signed into law to set the standards for retirement and health care plans for employees working in private industries.
+Under ERISA, federal law requires that plan information, including plan features and funding, fiduciary responsibilities on the client and provider’s parts, appeals process policies, and rights to compensation for withheld rights or benefits, be provided to the customer at the time of issuance.